dud3/git-devbliss/git-extensions/test/commands.md

     <BLANKLINE>
     Fatal: No commits between h-nuschke:master and h-nuschke:feature/my-feature

-As you can see the finish command calles a few makefile hooks (namely: changelog and finish) and then aborts the finish process since we havent made any changes.
+As you can see the finish command calls a few makefile hooks (namely: changelog and finish) and then aborts the finish process since we haven't made any changes.

 Thus we implement a little feature and do another finish